MichaelGrafnetter/webauthn-interop/Documentation/PowerShell/Get-PasskeyRegistrationOptions.md

 Accept wildcard characters: False
 ```
 ### -Tenant
-The unique identifier of Okta tenant.
+The unique identifier of the Okta tenant.

 ```yaml
 Type: String